| Articles ARCHITECTURE IN CYBERSPACE ORCYBERSPACE IN ARCHITECTURE?

 Times article, a cyberian typically spends at least 30 hours a week in front of the

+computer.
 With the advancement and development of newer technology, more jobs can be and will be

 computer based in nature.
 At the present moment, examples include computer programmers,